SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Formulation

 \subsection{Constitutive Modeling}

-We consider two hyperelastic constitutive models commonly used in solid mechanics: the St. Venant--Kirchhoff model and a compressible neo-Hookean model.
+We consider two hyperelastic constitutive models commonly used in solid mechanics: the St. Venant--Kirchhoff model and a compressible neo--Hookean model.
 These models are coupled to the phase-field formulation, enabling the simulation of brittle fracture.
-Additionally, an extension to $J_{2}$ elastoplasticity is introduced in a subsequent subsection.
+Additionally, an extension to finite-strain $J_{2}$ plasticity is introduced in a subsequent subsection.
 At present, this extension is limited to elastoplastic response without fracture, as modeling ductile fracture mechanisms is beyond the scope of the present work.